Identify where psychosocial risk sits across your organisation.

 Does the assessment quantify financial impact?

 Yes.
-Alongside the work-factor data, the platform calculates job-stress-related estimates of absenteeism, presenteeism and turnover intent — expressed in dollars for your specific workforce.
-So when you take the findings to the board you’re not just showing where the pressure sits.
-You’re showing what it’s likely costing your organisation now, and what addressing it is likely to save.
-That’s a different conversation than the one most wellbeing programmes can have.
+Alongside the work-factor data, the platform calculates job-stress-related estimates of absenteeism, presenteeism and turnover intent, expressed in dollars for your specific workforce.
+So when you take the findings to the board you’re not just showing where the pressure sits; you’re showing what it’s likely costing your organisation now, and what addressing it is likely to save.

 Book a 30-minute call — no obligation, no pitch.
 We’ll talk about what your organisation is facing, where the assessment would fit, and what good would look like for your people.